What is Protection from Sexual Exploitation, Abuse and Harassment?

 As an alliance of more than 200 aid organisations, we are committed to tackling all forms of mistreatment and misconduct, wherever they occur.
 Protection from Sexual Exploitation, Abuse and Harassment (PSEAH) is woven throughout the Nine Commitments of the Core Humanitarian Standard (CHS).

-The PSEAH Index clearly states various safeguarding requirements for 22 of the CHS.
+The PSEAH Index clearly states the 18 safeguarding requirements in the CHS.
 It gives organisations verifying their performance against the CHS the ability to determine whether they have the policies and practices in place to protect people from sexual exploitation, abuse and harassment.

 Our members are at the forefront of efforts to reduce the incidence of sexual exploitation, abuse and harassment.
-One way that we are leading these efforts is through the CHS Alliance Community of Practice (CoP).
-This CoP is made up of Alliance members who share insights, good practices, experience and information on PSEAH, and provide input into the development of materials on the issue.
+Our members exchange learning, knowledge, good practice and experience through the CHS Alliance Community of Practice (CoP).
+This CoP is made up of Alliance members, from senior leaders to field representatives, who use the space to collaborate, innovate, and pool resources.
+Members can use the form below to sign-up to this CoP.

 CHS Alliance services at a glance